GHop95/CS361-software1-project-winter-2025/microservice_a/v1/README.md

 Users/Profiles Login Microservice Version 1.0

-This program is a mircoservice used for validating login information for created users in your program.
+This program is a microservice used for validating login information for created users in your program.
 By sending commands to the microservice from your main program, you can enter Username and Password information for existing users, or create new users.
 You can then use the logged in user to retrieve their corresponding data from your database into your program.
 Upon start-up, the microservice will populate an array of existing users objects using data from "users_saved.txt".
 When the program is terminated, it will write/save each users username and password to the same file.
 This microservice uses the .txt file "pipe_profiles.txt" as a communication pipeline between your client program and the microservice itself.
 The Python file profiles.py is the main microservice program used to manage commands sent to it through the text file pipe.
 It will read commands from the text file "pipe_profiles.txt".